 The study noted two factors in fathers that increase the chances that teens will put off sexual activity: emotional closeness between the father and teenager, and the father’s disapproving attitudes toward teen sex.
 See the entire study here (PDF).

-I know for many parents, this is an area of great concern—and it should be.
+For many parents, this is an area of great concern—and it should be.
 Because we survived our own adolescence, and because we live in the 21st Century, we know very well that there’s a lot riding on our kids’ behavior in this area.
 Their decisions will have huge and long-lasting ramifications touching on their future opportunities, their family situations, their health, their moral character, and on and on.

-For me, those two factors mentioned by the study give us plenty to think about (and work on) in this area with our children:
+Those two factors mentioned by the study give us plenty to think about (and work on) in this area with our children:

 Create emotional closeness with your children.
 No matter what their ages,this will have great benefits.
 A positive, encouraging relationship builds your child’s self-esteem and he or she will have the confidence to make wise decisions about sex and not get pressured into anything.
 That good relationship will also mean you have more opportunities to talk about specific issues or questions that come up along the way.

-I know … “Emotional closeness” doesn’t come easily for many men.
+“Emotional closeness” doesn’t come easily for many men.
 But if we put our minds to it, we can learn just about anything, right?
 And this won’t be as challenging or uncomfortable as it might sound.

 Start simple.
 Send your child texts or write notes to affirm, challenge, or just to say “I’m thinking about you.”
 Or share something that happened to you.
 Don’t go long; just use a sentence here and there.
 Send something positive at any time to brighten up his or her day.